dbissell6/DFIR/Blue_Book/Blue_Book.md

 ![image](https://github.com/dbissell6/DFIR/assets/50979196/d7d8cba0-01a6-4567-9a30-d76cb60130cd)

 If that isnt helpful sometimes the challenge is understanding what you have.
-Start with section 3 Files/Executables
+Start with section 3 [Files/Executables](https://github.com/dbissell6/DFIR/blob/main/Blue_Book/Blue_Book.md#filesexecutables)

 Opening the view on the right side is helpful too

 ![image](https://github.com/dbissell6/DFIR/assets/50979196/a58f9e87-b510-4c23-bb0d-86a249e95396)

+## DFIR
+When completing DFIR CTFs understanding the story that the evidence is telling is crucial.
+As a forensic analyst, you need to piece together the who, what, where, when, and how of an attack.
+A packet capture file (pcap) can reveal a lot about an attack, such as an IP address attempting to bruteforce a website.
+When the attacker finally gains access, this is a significant piece of the puzzle, and it could also be where a flag is located.
+Therefore, it's essential to keep detailed notes that reconstruct the timeline of critical events.

+The structure of this document is sectioned by type of evidence typically given.

 ## Fundemental Ideas That Will be encountered

 ## Decoding